home-assistant/operating-system/Documentation/boards/odroid-c2.md

 ## Console

 By default, console access is granted over the serial header and over HDMI.
 Certain startup messages will only appear on the serial console by default.
-To cshow the messages on the HDMI console instead, swap the order of the two consoles in the `cmdline.txt` file on the boot partition.
-You can also delete the AML0 console if you don't plan on using the serial adapter. eg. console=ttyAML0,115200n8 console=tty0
+To show the messages on the HDMI console instead, swap the order of the two consoles in the `cmdline.txt` file on the boot partition.
+You can also delete the AML0 console if you don't plan on using the serial adapter. eg. `console=ttyAML0,115200n8 console=tty0`

 ## USB